KTG's 89th Season

 STEAMBOAT ROOM at 314 S. CLAY DOORS OPEN AT 7PM - SHOW STARTS AT 8PM

-KTG IS NOW TAKING RESERVATIONS FOR THE TWISTED IMPROV SHOWS! -To make a reservation- CALL 314-821-9956, PRESS #0 AND LEAVE YOUR NAME, PHONE NUMBER AND HOW MANY SEATS YOU WANT TO RESERVE (you will recieve a call to confirm).
+KTG IS NOW TAKING RESERVATIONS FOR RECIPES FOR ICE IMPROV SHOWS! -To make a reservation- CALL 314-821-9956, PRESS #0 AND LEAVE YOUR NAME, PHONE NUMBER AND HOW MANY SEATS YOU WANT TO RESERVE (you will receive a call to confirm).

 ALL RESERVED SEATS ARE $15, PAYABLE ON ARRIVAL.
-TO KEEP RESERVATON, SEATS MUST BE PAID FOR BY 7:45.
-Non-reserved seats $10.
+TO KEEP RESERVATION, SEATS MUST BE PAID FOR BY 7:45.
+Non-reserved seats $10. (cash or check)